ScotGovAnalysis/welcome/how-to-join.md

 - You have read and understand the [user responsibilities](http://saltire/orgspaces/Analytic-Professions/Analytical-Tools/Pages/version-control-guide.aspx) for using GitHub in Scottish Government
 - You have read the guidance in the [welcome](https://github.com/DataScienceScotland/welcome) repo
 - You have your gov.scot email address visible on your GitHub profile
-- You have two factor authentication enabled on your GitHub account
+- You understand that you will periodically need to confirm your ongoing need for access

 Your request will then be reviewed by an organisation admin and you will receive an e-mail with an invite to join the organisation.